VladDBA/PSBlitz/README.md

 ## Installation

-Download the latest zip file from [Releases](https://github.com/VladDBA/PSBlitz/releases) section of the repository and extract its contents.
+Download the latest zip file from the [Releases](https://github.com/VladDBA/PSBlitz/releases) section of the repository and extract its contents.

 Do not change the directory structure and file names.